dmateja724/ethereum-staking/docs/node-setup-guide.md

 ### TODO:

-- [ ] Configure `goethnode` and `pryvol` to only store directories that are needed and not entire container
 - [ ] Expand on setup guide documentation.
   - provide clarifying steps leading up to each command that is run